amnotafraid/Tour-of-Heroes/README.md

 This is [The Tour of Heros - Routing](https://angular.io/docs/ts/latest/tutorial/toh-pt5.html) tutorial.

 The routing part is kind of long.
-This is up to *Naviget to Hero Details*.
+This is up to *Navigate to Hero Details*.

 Use `ng serve` rather than `npm start` to serve the application.